intel-lab-lkp/linux/Documentation/core-api/atomic_bitops.rst

 ACQUIRE semantics.

-Since a platform only has a single means of achieving atomic operations the same barriers as for atomic_t are used, see atomic_t.txt.
+Since a platform only has a single means of achieving atomic operations the same barriers as for atomic_t are used, see Documentation/core-api/atomic_t.rst.